 While the TMB technically requires more climbing and descending, we found the trails on the TMB much smoother and easier to navigate.
 Many of the Alta Via trails are rough, rocky and even involve some clambering.
 Overall, the Alta Via was probably more difficult for us.
 And if you have a problem with heights or agility on rough terrain it will be a serious challenge.

-When to Hike the Alta Via 1
+How Much Does the Alta Via 1 Cost?

 Even the summer has its dangers, though, as afternoon thunderstorms are common in July and August.
 Between the heat and the potential for storms it is usually a good idea to get an early start in mid-summer.
 Early September tends to be the perfect time, often falling right in between the two extremes.